josephvano/kube/README.md

 Example of setting up a local environment with Kubernetes cluster.
+Lots of the examples are from the book manning book [Kubernetes in Action](https://www.manning.com/books/kubernetes-in-action).

 This requires you have [Vagrant](https://www.vagrantup.com/) installed on your computer.